 Hearing loss significantly affects quality of life for tens of millions of adults in the United States and contributes to high health care costs.
 Untreated hearing loss can lead to isolation, and it has been associated with serious conditions such as depression, anxiety, low self-esteem, dementia, reduced mobility, and falls.
 Yet only one in four adults who could benefit from hearing aids has ever used them.
 Making hearing health care more accessible and affordable is a public health priority, especially as the number of older adults in the U.S. continues to grow.

 Leading experts in science, technology, and hearing health care have been working with researchers, health professionals, and consumers to find safe and effective ways to improve access to hearing health care for adults.
 They suggested changing some regulations that studies showed were barriers to adults getting the hearing help they need.
 They also recommended that the FDA create guidelines and quality standards for OTC hearing aids.

-A law established as part of the FDA Reauthorization Act of 2017 directed the FDA to create a category of OTC hearing aids for adults with perceived mild-to-moderate hearing loss.
+A law established as part of the FDA Reauthorization Act of 2017 directed the FDA to create a category of OTC hearing aids for adults with perceived mild to moderate hearing loss.
 As part of this process, in October 2021, the FDA formally proposed a rule to establish the new OTC hearing aids category.
-When finalized, the rule would allow hearing aids within this category to be sold directly to consumers in stores or online without a medical exam or a fitting by an audiologist.
-Hearing aids for severe hearing loss or for users younger than age 18 would remain prescription devices.
+Finalized in August 2022, the final rule allows hearing aids within this category to be sold directly to consumers in stores or online without a medical exam or a fitting by an audiologist.
+Hearing aids for more severe hearing loss or for users younger than age 18 remain prescription devices.